 - Multiple sclerosis

 Most cases Bell’s palsy resolve completely within a few weeks to 3-4 months; ~80% of cases undergo complete spontaneous recovery.
-The remainder may have incomplete recovery, usually with varying degrees of residual facial weakness.
+The remainder may have an incomplete recovery, usually with varying degrees of residual facial weakness.

 Some patients may develop long term abnormal facial movements on the affected side.
 These are called “Synkinesis”.
 Examples would be